 Koorland was born in Cape Town, South Africa and is known as one of the most important female artists working in South Africa during the times of the Apartheid, until the present day.

 Her monumental paintings of rough, collaged material, layered textiles, built up texts and found objects which are glued, stitched and bound over linen, manifest as palimpsests of historical memory and trauma.
 Objects from the past such as black and white photographs, cigarette cards, newsprint and book spines are attached to linen and burlap on canvas, creating time capsules of history.
-The heavily detailed and often huge scale paintings channel a direct response to the memory of war, migration and colonisation, which is both personal to the artist, and relates to so many others.
+The heavily detailed and often huge scale paintings channel a direct response to the memory of war, migration and colonisation; subjects both personal and widely relatable.

-‘It occurred to me a long time ago that the less rooted I felt in a place, the more I needed the paintings to be heavy, both content-wise and as objects’ (VK).
+‘It occurred to me a long time ago that the less rooted I felt in a place, the more I needed the paintings to be heavy, both content-wise and as objects’- VK

 Important recent solo exhibitions include William Kentridge & Vivienne Koorland: Conversations in letters and lines, Fruitmarket Gallery, Edinburgh, Scotland (2016) and Reisemalheurs (Travel Woes), Freud Museum, London, UK (2007).